ephracis/device_sniffer/README.md

 ## Requirements

-You need to install some packages before you can run Hermes:
+You need to install a python module before you can run device_sniffer:

 * **pylibpcap**<br/>
  The libpcap library for Python.<br/>